NYCPlanning/db-housingdev/README.md

 ## Caveats and Limitations

 ### Gaps in data available for analysis
+- This data does not capture any illegal, non-DOB-permitted alterations or subdivisons of units.
 - Not all records could be geocoded.
-Many of these are cases where an address was entered incorrectly or a new address is being created that has not yet be incorporated in geocoding programs.
+Many of these are cases where an address was entered incorrectly or a new address is being created that has not yet been incorporated in geocoding programs.
 - There are many cases where DOB jobs records do not provide the initial number of units or proposed number of units, so the proposed net change in units can not be calculated.

 ### Important notes on analysis approaches: